-Table 5-1 is a list of the current CP-6 manual set divided into different user areas.
+The following table contains a list of the CP-6 manual set divided into different user areas.
 Note that assignment of manuals to an area is not exclusive.
 Each user will tailor his or her library of documents to reflect his or her needs.
 Thus, a system programmer will make use of the CP-6 Programmer Reference, and an application programmer may need to refer to the CP-6 DELTA Reference.